-All politics are local.
-The American Astronomical Society needs you to communicate the importance of astronomical research to the nation during this significant election year.
-Communicating With Washington will conduct Local Visits during the summer Congressional recess.
+All politics is local.
+The American Astronomical Society needs you to communicate the importance of astronomical research to Congress and the White House.
+Please fill out this form to indicate your availability.

 Instructions: Kindly complete this survey in order for your reimbursement to be processed for participating in the Communicating With Washington program.
 Thank you.